nestordemeure/shaman/tools/shaman_profiler/readme.md

 ## How to use the Shaman profiler ?

 To use the Shaman Profiler :
-- use the Shaman types in your application
+- use Shaman's types in your application
-- add the `NUMERICAL_DEBUGGER` and `-g` flags at compilation (you might also need to reduce optimisations)
+- add the `NUMERICAL_DEBUGGER` and `-g` flags at compilation (you might also need to reduce the optimisation level)
 - run your program with `gdb -quiet --command shaman_profiler.py --args ./your_program args` (you can also use the `shaman_prof.sh` script as a shortcut)

 It will display a message every 100000 numerical unstability detected and output its results to the `executable_name_shaman_profile.txt` file once the program finishes running.